swati-kale/assignment/Readme.md

 It should return 3 entries, unless you have modified SQL scripts, or used POST to add / delete users.

-For complete testing, use some REST Client like -> "Advanced REST Client", or Postman, or similar
+For complete testing, use some REST Client like -> "Advanced REST Client", or Postman, or similar.

+I have also added UserControllerTest, UserServiceTest and UserDAOTest to perform junit testing.

 ------------------------------------------------------------